 Do you accept the use of cookies to display and allow you to watch the video content hosted by our partners (YouTube, etc.)?

 Despite its widespread adoption, Adam's advantage over Stochastic Gradient Descent (SGD) lacks a comprehensive theoretical explanation.
 This… (see more) paper investigates Adam's sensitivity to rotations of the parameter space.
-We demonstrate that Adam's performance in training transformers degrades under random rotations of the parameter space, indicating a crucial sensitivity to the choice of basis.
+We observe that Adam's performance in training transformers degrades under random rotations of the parameter space, indicating a crucial sensitivity to the choice of basis in practice.
 This reveals that conventional rotation-invariant assumptions are insufficient to capture Adam's advantages theoretically.
 To better understand the rotation-dependent properties that benefit Adam, we also identify structured rotations that preserve or even enhance its empirical performance.
-We then examine the rotation-dependent assumptions in the literature, evaluating their adequacy in explaining Adam's behavior across various rotation types.
-This work highlights the need for new, rotation-dependent theoretical frameworks to fully understand Adam's empirical success in modern machine learning tasks.
+We then examine the rotation-dependent assumptions in the literature and find that they fall short in explaining Adam's behaviour across various rotation types.
+In contrast, we verify the orthogonality of the update as a promising indicator of Adam's basis sensitivity, suggesting it may be the key quantity for developing rotation-dependent theoretical frameworks that better explain its empirical success.

 We use matrix iteration theory to characterize acceleration in smooth games.
 We define the spectral shape of a family of games as the set co… (see more)ntaining all eigenvalues of the Jacobians of standard gradient dynamics in the family.
 Shapes restricted to the real line represent well-understood classes of problems, like minimization.
 Shapes spanning the complex plane capture the added numerical challenges in solving smooth games.
 In this framework, we describe gradient-based methods, such as extragradient, as transformations on the spectral shape.
 Using this perspective, we propose an optimal algorithm for bilinear games.
 For smooth and strongly monotone operators, we identify a continuum between convex minimization, where acceleration is possible using Polyak's momentum, and the worst case where gradient descent is optimal.
 Finally, going beyond first-order methods, we propose an accelerated version of consensus optimization.